Giving from your Founders Pledge DAF this year-end? Check our 2024 giving deadlines

 Vadim Albinsky

-I am an applied researcher.
+I am the Emerging Areas of Research Lead.
 I studied applied math, economics and statistics in college, and have spent my career until now in finance, working at banks and hedge funds.
 I am very interested in effective altruism, reading broadly, and meditation.

 Portrait